gioelelm/gioelelm.github.io/content/people/gioelelamanno.md

  # Biography

- I obtained my PhD at [Karolinska Instituet](http://ki.se/en/startpage) and a proud member of [Linnarsson Lab](http://linnarssonlab.org/).
+ I earned my PhD at [Karolinska Instituet](http://ki.se/en/startpage) and I am proud alumnus of the [Linnarsson Lab](http://linnarssonlab.org/).
 My original training is in Biotechnology ([BSc @UNIPA](http://www.unipa.it/target/international-students/en/about/the-university/)) and Biomedicine ([MSc @KI](http://ki.se/en/startpage)) but nowadays I will probably turn around if somebody is calling out for a Molecular Biologist, Computational Biologist or Bioinformatician.

  My research focuses on understanding [brain](https://en.wikipedia.org/wiki/Brain) development.
  I am particularly interested in describing the sequence of states that embryonic stem  cells go through during their differentiation towards mature neurons.